top of page

 This is Sebastian Münster, the man who brought these incredible woodcut maps to life back in the 1500s.

-The Details in the Woodcut
+The Woodcut Tradition

 Key Knowledge for Researchers